 However, the CX-7 pays a price with the poorest EPA fuel economy estimates of the group.

 Underway, the mechanical tones from the Mazda's engine compartment are decidedly low-key, more buzzy than throaty.

 The transmission shifts well and adapts well to different driving situations, quickly learning a driver's preferences and holding lower gears longer and adjusting shift points to match.
 That's in Drive.
 Shift into the Sport mode and it executes manually directed shifts smoothly, up or down.
 To change gears manually, slide the shifter into the Sport slot, which is conveniently placed on the driver's side of the primary shift gate.
 Then simply push the lever forward to downshift, pull it back to shift up.
 This is similar to the way it works on many race cars.

 There's some torque steer (where the front tires pull one way or the other, most commonly to the right) under hard acceleration, and we've noticed it in both the front-wheel-drive and all-wheel-drive models.
 It's somewhat less in the latter, which redirects up to 50 percent of the power to the rear wheels in extreme conditions.

 The Mazda CX-7 is a competent crossover utility vehicle when measured against the competition.
-It's a bit smaller inside than some of the competition, but not everybody needs or wants room for seven passengers.
-What it does have is the sporty Mazda look and a good measure of the marque's sporty handling characteristics.
+It's not the roomiest in the class, trading some interior space for sporty styling.
+The sporty looks are backed up by sporty handling characteristics.
 The CX-7 has a remarkably energetic engine and an equally accommodating transmission, and it's available with front-wheel drive or all-wheel drive.
 That easily makes it worth a look.

 Tom Lankard filed this report to NewCarTestDrive.com after his test drive the CX-7 in Northern Virginia and Washington, D.C.